soffyo/Dynam0RM/README.md

 ```typescript
 await bob.put()
 ```
-This will only succeed if an instance with the same *primary key* doesn't already exist, otherwise, the operation will fail.
+This will only succeed if an instance with the same *Primary key* doesn't already exist, otherwise, the operation will fail.
 ### Save
 Let's say we made a mistake and we want to change some property of the instance we just `put` to the table.
 ```typescript